json-api/json-api/_format/1.1/index.md

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities

 Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters other than `profile`.

-Servers **SHOULD** specify the `Vary` header with `Accept` as one of its header names to ensure that the server's responses can be appropriately cached and so that later content negotiations can take place.

-> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header unless specifically configured to respect it.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure